Some of what you can do is model year dependent.

 12. Place the headlight somewhere safe from falling and damage

-13. Locate front trunk emergency release wire which is taped to the side of the trunk inside the headlight opening
+13. Locate front trunk emergency release wire which is taped to the side of the trunk inside the headlight opening.
+It looks like this wire with the circular "handle".

-14. Pull the front trunk emergency release wire free of the tape
+14. Pull the front trunk emergency release wire free of the plastic tape.

 15. Get a wire coat hanger and cut a piece about 10" long - make a small hook (small 'U' shape) in one end